abhishek-kumar-code/Redfish_Public/draft-DSP0270-RedfishHostInterfaceSpecification-0_1_1.md

 ## Introduction

 Redfish is a flexible system management tool that can be successfully applied to various system architectures.
 One important architecture consists of one or more CPUs assigned to the system application (The Host CPUs) and a separate CPU or CPUs assigned solely to management including publishing the Redfish interface.
 In many management schemes it is necessary to provide standardized Redfish-based communication between the Host CPU and the Redfish service in the Management unit.
 This communication is in addition to the Redfish services available via the external network.
-The Redfish Host Interface may be used in both the pre-boot (firmware) stage and by drivers within the Host Operating system and is designed to be available without use of external networks.
+Implementation of the Redfish Host Interface is optional for the system designer.
+If provided, this interface may be used in both the pre-boot (firmware) stage and by drivers and applications within the Host Operating system and is designed to be available without use of external networking.
 This specification provides design details for several methods of Host-to-Manager communication.
-Additional methods may be added in future revisions.
+Additional methods may be added in future revisions of this specification.

 ## Scope